 Along with writing about the environment, Melissa volunteers with the Our World-Underwater Scholarship Society, Florida Trail Association and the Turtle Survival Alliance, through which she holds a state permit to conduct freshwater turtle research in Florida’s springs.
 Melissa is also a founding member of the Fridays For Future chapter in Orlando, Florida.

 Chris McDermott, Senior Editor

-Chris is a news editor for EcoWatch.
-He has a Ph.D. in English from the University of Georgia and a B.S. from Cornell University, where he studied ecology and psychology.
+Chris has a Ph.D. in English from the University of Georgia and a B.S. from Cornell University, where he studied human development and environmental analysis.

 He was a staff writer for The Atlanta Journal and Constitution, and a contributor to Flagpole Magazine and Georgia Magazine.

 Born in New York, he’s working on writing, music and research projects, and enjoys bicycling, hiking, swimming and travel.

 Olivia has been writing on the internet for more than five years and has covered social movements for YES!
 Magazine and ecological themes for Real Life.
 For her recent master’s in Art and Politics at Goldsmiths, University of London, she completed a creative dissertation imagining sustainable communities surviving in post-climate-change London.